-Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria:
+Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria.

-- 1. Statement of the Problem (15%) - 2.
-Project Design and Implementation Plan (25%) - 3.
-Capabilities and Competencies (25%) - 4.
-Letters of Support from project partners (10%) - 5.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures (10%) - 6.
-Budget (15%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+- 1. Description of the Issue (10%)

+- 2. Project Design and Implementation (35%)

+- 3. Capabilities and Competencies (25%)

+- 4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%)

+- 5. Budget (15%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project. - 6.
+Other: Letters of Support from Project Partners (10%)